 At the Portuguese elite club Porto, Peseiro lasted only a few months.
 When he went back to Braga, he was sacked as soon as he was re-employed; while his sojourn with Sporting CP - another Portuguese club - lasted only 123 days.
 Pesaro’s last place of work was Venezuela.

-In his 18 months stint with the Latin American country, he won just one match out of the ten played.
+In his 18-month stint with the Latin American country, he won just one match out of the ten played.

 Though he was owed his salary for many months, he resigned from his employment when it would be most painful.

-Venezuela have three very vital Qatar 2022 world cup matches against Argentina, Peru and Paraguay in early September, he resigned in August a few days before the matches.
+Venezuela had three very vital Qatar 2022 World Cup matches against Argentina, Peru, and Paraguay in early September, he resigned in August a few days before the matches.

 Smuggled in like a thief in the night